belainine/CorpusComplexEmotion/README.md

-# CorpusComplexEmotion
+# Corpus With Complex Emotion
-Corpus of Complex Emotion with Plutshik theory
+Corpus with Complex Emotion using Plutshik theory